Gictorbit/dockygo/README.md

-# dockygo
+# Dockygo
 docker image builder for go micro services
 ## Installation
-you can build and install `dockygo` on your linux machine using builder script.&nbsp;
+you can build and install `dockygo` on your linux machine using builder script. <br/>
 1- first clone the repository
 ```shell
 git clone "https://github.com/Gictorbit/dockygo.git"